puppetlabs/puppetlabs-sshkeys_core/README.md

 ## Usage

-To manage an authorized key for a user:
+To manage an authorized key for a user, use the following code:

 ```
 ssh_authorized_key { 'nick@magpie.example.com':